tommasocerruti/algolab-2024/README.md

 3. **General Advices**: Tips for tackling problems and structuring your code.
 4. **My Notes**: Personal takes on topics like DP, geometry, network flow, etc.

-For each solution, there is:
+For each problem, there is:
 - **`solution.cpp`**: The fully working code always scoring 100/100 points.
 - **`explanation.md`**: A verbose explanation of my reasoning and approach.